rcsoccersim/manual/source/soccerserver.rst

 and ``<UNUM>`` is integer identifying a member of the team specified.
 Players can only focus on one player at a time (each attentionto command overrides the previous) and cannot focus on themselves.

+See :ref:`sec-sensormodels` in detail about the aural sensor.

 .. _sec-heterogeneousplayers: